-In September 2016, Jane Stapleton took up the Mastership of Christ’s College, Cambridge.
-Prior to joining Christ's College, she was a Distinguished Professor of Law at the Australian National University and the Ernest E. Smith Professor of Law at the University of Texas at Austin.
-She is also an Emeritus Fellow of Balliol College (Oxford), an Honorary Fellow of St John’s (Cambridge), and an Honorary Bencher of Gray’s Inn.
+On September 1 2016 Jane Stapleton takes up the Mastership of Christ’s College, Cambridge.
+Until then she is a Distinguished Professor at the Australian National University and the Ernest E. Smith Professor of Law at the University of Texas at Austin.
+She is also an Emeritus Fellow of Balliol College (Oxford), an Honorary Fellow of St John’s (Cambridge) and an Honorary Bencher of Gray’s Inn.

 Her research interests center on: the private law of obligations; liability and compensations systems; comparative law; and the philosophical foundations of the common law such as causation, duty and good faith.
 She has published widely and her work has been frequently cited with approval by appellate courts in many common law jurisdictions, in academic publications and Reports of Law Commissions.